r-spatial/rspatial_spark/rspatial_roadmap.md

 ## Introduction

-The document is organised accroding to the minimum main steps involved in spatial workflow.
+The document is organised according to the minimum main steps involved in spatial workflow.
 Please contribute by expanding this document in any way you see fit but try to be as concise and clear as possible. **If you have extended input to any of the major points, please provide a stand-alone document (rmd & html) and include a link to it in the main document at the relevant position.** Questions regrding unclear points should probably be made as an iussue referencing the main document.

 To visualise the general idea of spatial workflow I have simplified the 'tidyverse' workflow model and added main packages involved in the individual steps.